Dick Durbin Exploits Tragedy to Push Amnesty

 In short order, Senator Dick Durbin (D-Ill.) tied the tragedy to the need for amnesty, calling what happened in San Antonio the “Uvalde moment” for immigration reform, referring to the school shooting that prompted the passage of a bipartisan gun control and mental health bill.
 In an interview from Europe, Durbin said that he hopes the San Antonio incident “sparks an interest in finding a bipartisan approach to dealing with immigration.”

 Nothing would increase illegal immigration – and thus more human trafficking – than voicing support for an amnesty.
 Illegal immigration at the border is already out of control, and has been for some time.
-Since President Joe Biden took office in January 2021, U.S. Customs and Border Protection (CBP) has encountered nearly 3 million illegal aliens.
+Since President Joe Biden took office in January 2021, U.S. Customs and Border Protection (CBP) has encountered nearly 3 million illegal aliens, many of whom were then released into American communities.
 Through the first eight months of the 2022 fiscal year, CBP has encountered over 1.5 million illegal aliens.
 May 2022 was the highest number of encounters in American history – and June will likely beat that total.

 The last two years have been the deadliest for migrants trying to illegally enter the United States with hundreds of deaths each year, and scores that go unaccounted for.
 Now more than ever, the incentive to come to the United States has never been stronger.
 When faced with a border crisis that now pales in comparison, former President Donald Trump restored order at the border by implementing the Migrant Protection Protocols (MPP) program, letting Immigration and Customs Enforcement (ICE) do its job in the interior of the country, and entering into asylum agreements with Guatemala, El Salvador, and Honduras.